 To learn more, please download our Accounting, B.S. curriculum.

-Undergraduate Fraud Examination Certificate provides public accountants, government accountants, law enforcement officers, and other business and finance professionals an opportunity for advancement in their careers.
+The Undergraduate Certificate Program in Fraud Examination provides public accountants, government accountants, law enforcement officers, and other business and finance professionals an opportunity for advancement in their careers.
 The program emphasizes the skills necessary to prevent, detect, investigate, and deter perpetration of fraud.
 This program requires the completion of 18 credit hours, and is not contingent upon completion of a degree program.
 The certificate program includes the following six courses: ACCT 420, ACCT 421, ACCT 422, ACCT 423, ACCT 348, & ACCT 449.

 With careful planning, a student may minor in finance, fraud examination, management information systems, economics, or marketing.